uservinhsoislearning/2DHeatEquation/README.md

 # 2D Heat Equation- Forward Euler method

-This README will guide you through how to run the main components of our group program, as well as the visualization video.
+This README will guide you through how to run the main components of the program, as well as the visualization video.

 ## 1. Main files/programs
 The main components of this project are the HeatEquation2Dtime.c and HeatEquation2Dtime.cu.